Fairfax County Sheriff's Office: Staff

+Organization

+Stacey Kincaid is the Sheriff of Fairfax County, City of Fairfax and towns of Herndon and Vienna.
+The residents of these jurisdictions elected her in 2013, and again in 2015 and 2019, to lead the Fairfax County Sheriff’s Office.

+Her Command Staff includes two Chief Deputies and four Majors, each of whom commands a division.
+The remaining rank structure, in order, includes Captain, First Lieutenant, Second Lieutenant, Sergeant, Master Deputy Sheriff, Deputy Sheriff First Class and Deputy Sheriff.
+In addition to sworn staff, the Sheriff’s Office employs civilian nurses, correctional technicians and administrative personnel to support the agency’s mission.

+Rank structure

+This is the rank structure used by the Fairfax County Police Department as of 2023.

 History

 The Sheriff's Office was formed in 1742 when Fairfax County was created from Prince William County, Virginia.
 The sheriff is a position established under the Virginia Constitution.
 The sheriff is elected every four years.
 There have been 70 elected sheriffs in Fairfax County.
 As of 2022 the current Sheriff is Stacey Kincaid, who was first elected in a 2013 special election, and is the county's first woman sheriff.

 The Fairfax County Sheriff's Office responsibilities have changed since its inception.
 It was the primary law enforcement agency in the county until 1940.
 That year Sheriff Eppa P. Kirby persuaded the Virginia General Assembly to separate the law enforcement role of the county police from the Sheriff's Office.
 On July 1, 1940, the Fairfax County Police Department became a separate agency under the control of Board of Supervisors.

-In 2015, Natasha McKenna died in the Fairfax County Jail after corrections officers tasered her during transport.